mlip-cmu/s2025/labs/lab04.md

 ## Deliverables
 - [ ] Successfully start a local Zeno server on the dataset provided, with metrics and model predictions
-- [ ] Create 5 slices in the Zeno interface, derive meaningful insights and showcase them to the TA
+- [ ] Create 5 slices in the Zeno interface, derive meaningful insights and showcase them to the TA.
 - [ ] Write down 3 additional slices you want to create and successfully generate 10 examples for one selected slice

+Hints: For the slices you create, you should be able to justify why you want to create them and demonstrate what you have observed for the created slices.

 ## Getting started
 - Clone the starter code from this [Git repository](https://github.com/malusamayo/cmu-mlip-model-testing-lab).